RainAfterDark/ASS-Damage-Logger/README.md

 - Updating/generating data: see `/data/README.md` and relevant scripts.
 - `damage_parser.py`: Simple DPS parser and experimental reaction ownership corrector. (not 100% accurate, see code for how it works)
 - Excel parser can be found [here](https://docs.google.com/spreadsheets/d/10rxAk7O8MLHZt5jacCHQrdzfP2-hOh-kk7TWJDj71sM/edit?usp=sharing), just clone import your data (as append) or paste your data and then split columns.

-## Findings/Wiki/How It Works/What Doesn't Work/What Should Work section: TODO